ibm-cloud-docs/mas-ms/getting-started.md

 Maximo Application Suite Dedicated (MAS-Dedicated) provides IBM managed provisioning, installation, configuration, operational support, security, maintenance and administration of Maximo Application Suite for customers on the IBM Cloud and AWS platforms.
 MAS-Dedicated combines key IBM technologies: Red Hat Open Shift, IBM Cloud Pak for Data and IBM Watson - into a focused MAS services solution, allowing customers to make implementation of product functionality & features a priority.

+Please note the Maxim Application Suite Managed Services was renamed MAS Dedicated in December 2022.
+Client who purchased MAS Managed Services will remain on the Shared Cluster deployment option (see [Maintenance](/docs/mas-ms?topic=mas-ms-maintenance) page for details and differences between shared cluster deployment option and the dedicated cluster deployment option).
+Clients on the shared cluster can contract their sales representative to discuss the upgrade to the dedicated service if needed.

 ## Before you begin
 {: #before-you-begin}